ShalomiAhavah/fylo-data/README.md

 ## Acknowledgments
 - Thank you Rikus for spending time with me while you were playing WOT and I was coding(: It was good having somone there to complain about.
 - Thank you Hannah too, for enduring my rants about the stupid triangle.
--Thank you Atif for your help with figuring out how github works lol
+- Thank you @atif-dev for your help with figuring out how github works